Thanasimus formicarius

 The individual photographed, was one of two found together on a one metre high Pine stump in Lound Wood Eakring on May 6th 2005.
-Apart from such a distinct colouration, the one aspect that makes T. formicarius stand out from most other beetles, is that it is entirely covered with hairs.
-The hairs vary in length - those covering the elytra (wing-cases) being very similar in casual appearance, to the elongated scales which are found on the wings of many moths.
-It also has a distinctly ant-like posture and general appearance - hence the reference to ants in it's latin name formicarius.
-T. formicarius is one of just two species in the UK, belonging to the Cleridae family.
+It has a distinctly ant-like posture and general appearance - hence the reference to ants in the Latin name formicarius.
 They are primarily predatory and scavenging beetles, most often found on the trunks of trees.
-They feed on other beetles and their larvae, helping lower the numbers of common pest species.
+They feed on other beetles and their larvae.

 ...